molinaro-karine/Planty/wp-content/plugins/templately/README.txt

 == Description ==

-= Ultimate Free Templates Cloud for WordPress - Elementor & Gutenberg Supported =
+= ULTIMATE FREE TEMPLATES CLOUD FOR WORDPRESS – ELEMENTOR & GUTENBERG SUPPORTED =

-Take your favourite Page Builders to a whole new level & manage all your designs in one place with [Templately](https://templately.com)
+Take your favorite Page Builders to a whole new level & manage all your designs in one place with [Templately](https://templately.com)

 https://www.youtube.com/watch?v=coLxfjnrm3I